blazQ/mpi-word-count/README.md

 diff -s output1s output3s
 ```

-Since this operation is tedious, I've inclued with the source code a simple bash script that you can execute, to test the correctness of the algorithm up to N processors.
+Since this operation is tedious, I've inclued with the source code a simple bash script that you can execute like this:

-You can use it like this:

 ```bash
 ./correctness_test.sh <max_number_of_processors>